Dauphine-Digital-Economics/presentations/proposal.md

 # Guidelines to proposal writing

 Blockchain relies on open source collaboration to drive technical development.
-This practice is seen most clearly in the Ethereum proposal process which we covered in Lecture 1 but also extends to use cases such as voting on important decisions of a protocol, fundraising, creating awareness, etc. An interesting example of this would be when MakerDAO was hacked, the community took a vote of whether they should compensate the victims of the hack fully, partially or not at all.
-Spoiler alert, the decision was to compensate nothing.
+This practice is seen most clearly in the Ethereum proposal process which we covered in Lecture 1 but also extends to use cases such as voting on important decisions of a protocol, fundraising, creating awareness, etc.

 For the proposal format of this course, we will *loosely* follow the format of an EIP.
 If you would like more details on the motivations behind Ethereum's proposal structure, see [EIP-1](https://eips.ethereum.org/EIPS/eip-1).
 Please section your proposal as below.

-**Snapshot hint** - Snapshot is able to parse markdown!
+**Formatting hint:** - Snapshot is able to parse markdown!

 ### Title
 The title should be a call to action.
 What do you want your voters to do?
 It should also provide enough context for voters to have an idea of the content just from reading the title.
 It is your main idea and action call summed up into one sentence.